champlain-api/champlain-api/README.md

 - Offer a scalable solution: The API should be designed so that future integrations and endpoints can be easily added.

 ## Building the API
+Prerequisite: A functioning Postgres database.
 1. cd to the `api` folder
-1. Install dependencies with `npm i`
+2. Install dependencies with `npm i`
+3. Copy the `.env.example` to `.env` and make changes
-2. Build with `npm run build`
+4. Build with `npm run build`
+5. Run Prisma migrations (`npx prisma migrate dev`)
-3. Run using `npm run dev`
+6. Run using `npm run dev`
-4. Visit http://localhost:3000/ in web browser.
+7. Visit http://localhost:3000/ in web browser.

 ## Building the documentation
 1. Change directory to the `swagger` folder
-1. Install dependencies with `npm i`
+2. Install dependencies with `npm i`
-1. Build with `npm run build`
+3. Build with `npm run build`
-1. Preview with `npm run preview`
+4. Preview with `npm run preview`
-1. Visit http://localhost:4173/ in a web browser
+5. Visit http://localhost:4173/ in a web browser

 The API files are generated in `/swagger/dist`